Chapter Text

 It’s an unintelligible string of murmurs and hiccups and sobs—the immensity of what has happened impossible to convey—but she would rather die than leave this unvoiced.

 And Gemma thought she had banished tears from this place; she had made it a necessity to erase all signs of weakness, because no one on this circle of hell had a right to a sliver of her pain.
 No one had a right to watch her suffer and smile behind a screen.
 If they refused to view her as fully human, then she wouldn’t behave as such.
 No tears, no smiles, no outbursts, not a twitch of the hand.
 Nothing.
 She had vowed herself to lethargy with no hopes of waking up.
 She had been so ready to never feel again, but now here she is: wrapped in a newfound, impossible safety and in her trembling arms is the only person whose eyes are worthy of seeing her pain, whose touch is worthy of her battered skin, and the floodgates are open.
 And God, her face hurts with every expression she thought she’d forgotten, and the smile she can hardly manage is obscured by the tears, but it doesn’t matter because Mark kisses them away.
-And after the torment of the gloomy, antiseptic nights, the countless hours spent thinking forgotten, forgotten, forgotten, forgotten, forgotten, forgotten, forgotten, forgotten-
+And after the torment of the lightless, antiseptic nights, the countless hours spent thinking forgotten, forgotten, forgotten, forgotten, forgotten, forgotten, forgotten, forgotten-

 “My baby,”